-While luckily many caravan parks allow dogs to stay with you these days, including most caravan parks in Queensland, at nearly all caravan parks there’s a long list of restrictions for dogs, but not any dog-friendly amenities provided.
+While the majority of caravan parks allow dogs to stay with you these days, including most caravan parks in Queensland, at nearly all caravan parks there’s a long list of restrictions for dogs, but no dog-friendly amenities provided.

 However, there are a few caravan parks that are extra dog-friendly, whether they have an off-leash exercise area, washing machines for dog bedding or pet-sitting on site.
 I recommend you stay at one of these extra dog-friendly caravan parks on your next Queensland holiday with your pup.